Vector04/pion2023/content/registration.md

 ## Registration for PION 2023

 You can register via the [nsaweb website](https://nsaweb.nl/activiteiten/pion-2023).
 Note that you can register with a team of up to four students, or individually if you do not have a team.
-The registration fee amounts to €5,00 per person.
+The registration fee amounts to €5,00 per team of four people.
 For any questions, feel free to [reach out]({{< ref "/contact" >}}) to us.